 Titles listed below garnered starred reviews in one or more of the four library journals (Publisher’s Weekly, Kirkus, Booklist and Library Journal) and a glowing review in Deadly Pleasures Mystery Magazine as indicated.

 This list will be added to as the year progresses and more titles are published.
-Updated November 12, 2020.
-Any titles added after the last list to appear in an issue of DP will be in larger type and the title highlighted in blue.
+Updated March 1, 2021.
+Any titles added after the last list to appear in an issue of DP will be highlighted in blue.

 **AMNESTY by Aravind Adiga (Scribner, $26.00).